Using gamification in B2B marketing and development: myth or reality?!

 B2B sales are most likely related to offering products with better/higher added value than competitors.
 Your customer is likely an expert in the field and throwing flashy advertising without real content is not likely to sway them.

-This is why knowledge-based games give some of the best results in our experience.
-Trivia, quizzes, and jeopardy aimed at challenging your customer’s new and existing alike sparkle their curiosity.
+This is why knowledge-based branded games give some of the best results in our experience.
+Trivia, jeopardy and quizzes for marketing aimed at challenging your customers sparkle their curiosity.
 The styling of the campaign message and the questions should be built around your core values and what you bring to the game.

 We see companies create elaborate questionnaires, gently pushing potential customers to explore their websites.
 Others have success with just having fun by asking about silly things, urban knowledge and even movies/TV shows.
-All methods are great, as long as those are related to your brand and the product/services, which you are promoting.
+All methods are great as long as those are related to your brand and the product/services you are promoting.

 Gamification in B2B: it’s still about standing out